ARTICLE 1

 Section 1.
 The name of this organization shall be the National STEM Honor Society™ (“NSTEM”).

 Section 2.
-The purpose of this organization shall be to inspire student participation in science, technology, engineering, and math (“STEM”) disciplines; to provide recognition of student achievement in STEM; to provide opportunities to engage underrepresented youth in STEM; to work in conjunction with educators, advisors, and school administrators to promote, encourage, and build a culture of STEM awareness and literacy; to develop graduates who will pursue STEM majors and minors in higher education; and to identify and partner with STEM leaders to determine trends in STEM workforce and career development needs.
+The purpose of this organization shall be to inspire student participation in science,technology, engineering, and math (“STEM”) disciplines; to provide recognition of student achievement in Science, Technology, Engineering and Math (STEM); to provide opportunities to engage students of all ages in STEM disciplines; to work in conjunction with educators, advisors, and school administrators to promote, encourage, and build a culture of STEM awareness and literacy; to develop graduates who will pursue STEM majors and minors in higher education; and to identify and partner with STEM leaders to determine trends in STEM workforce and career development needs.

 ARTICLE 2